kbb-kebab/SSC_Hackathon/README.md

 The idea is to create a widely accessible TPRM tool that can be easily checked and give you a brief background while enjoying your coffee or tea at your convenience without the need to deep dive into complex reports.

 The sheet only has a limited amount of functions but can further be improved on if new, specific use cases arise.

+The main.js file contains the code found in App Script.